MOHOAzure/hw-backend-api/rawdata/README.md

-# Please place raw data file in this folder
+# Please place a raw data file, output.csv, in this folder